Chough: Natural threats

-Predators of the choughs include the peregrine falcon, golden eagle and Eurasian eagle-owl, while the common raven will take nestlings.
-In northern Spain, red-billed choughs preferentially nest near lesser kestrel colonies; the falcon, which eats only insects, provides a degree of protection against larger predators, and the chough benefits in terms of a higher breeding success.
+Predators of the choughs include the peregrine falcon, golden eagle, and the Eurasian eagle-owl.
+The common raven will take nestlings.
+In northern Spain red-billed choughs prefer to nest near lesser kestrel colonies.
+This falcon, which eats only insects, provides a degree of protection against larger predators and the chough benefits in terms of a higher breeding success.
 The red-billed chough is occasionally parasitised by the great spotted cuckoo, a brood parasite for which the Eurasian magpie is the primary host.

-The choughs host bird fleas, including two Frontopsylla species which are Pyrrhocorax specialist.
+The choughs host bird fleas, including two Frontopsylla species, which are Pyrrhocorax specialist.
 Other parasites recorded on choughs include a cestode Choanotaenia pirinica, and various species of chewing lice in the genera Brueelia, Menacanthus and Philopterus.
-Blood parasites such as Plasmodium have been found in red-billed choughs, but this is uncommon, and apparently does little harm.
+Blood parasites such as Plasmodium have been found in red-billed choughs, but this is uncommon and apparently does little harm.
 Parasitism levels are much lower than in some other passerine groups.